WorldWideTelescope/wwt-website/README.md

 locally.
 Please submit issues (or PRs!) if you run into any problems or inaccuracies.

-On Linux, if you have .NET5 installed, the basic build command is:
+If you have .NET5 installed, the basic CLI build command is:

 ```
 dotnet build -c Release wwt-website-net5.slnf